JohnBinford/AppleWood-Pointe/readme.md

 ## Group Email Discussion (Facilitated by John Binford)
 ###  Email your comments, or answers and replies to johnathan.binford@gmail.com.

-#### Discussion Topic 1
--  __Topic:  How will this simplified discussion forum work?__  (Submitted by Ralph-L.)
+####  Topic:  How will this simplified discussion forum work?
+(Submitted by Ralph-L.)
 -  Eric-S Comment 1/18/23:  John will do most of the work.
 Here are instructions:
    -  (BTW...
 Some people call discussions "Topics", others might call them "Threads" if they are related to another.
       -  To start a conversation, email johnathan.binford@gmail.com.
          -  Indicate you want your question or comment to go to the group.
          -  John will immediately forward new questions or comments that might start a new topic to the group.
       -  To add to, or to comment on specific topics; reply to John, johnathan.binford@gmieil.com. </br>
         You may also later email John with the topic name and your comments.
          - John will regularly monitor his email for comments, wait a week or so for replies and then forward the digest with the new replys to the group.
          - He will regularly organize the threads and then post them here in digest format, occasionally forwarding the digest to the group as significant information is collected.
          - In order to be respectful of excess spam, John may consolidate comments and questions if there are many.

 -  Ralph-L  reply 01/18/23:</br>
 	 After reviewing how this group discussion forum works, do you have any questions or comments?

 * * *

-#### Discussion Topic 2
--  __Topic:  What might "Topics" or "discussions" look like?__ (Submitted by Eric-S.)
+####  Topic:  What might "Topics" or "discussions" look like?
+(Submitted by Eric-S.)
 -  John-B  reply 01/18/23: Here are some sample discussions. </br> </br>
    -  __Subject:  Other Location's Workshop Organization.__
         -  John-D question 01/20/23:</br>Have any of you heard from other Applewood location workshop users on how they organized their workshop?
         -  Donald-D reply 01/21/23:</br>Eagan Applewood user told me that they brought tools in when the time came and they then threw out ones they didn't want.
         -  William-T reply 01/21/23:</br>Edina Applewood user told me that they didn't do any prior organization before move-in."
    -  __Subject:  Tool / Equipment selection.__
         -  Billy-K question 01/22/23:</br>If I don't know the difference between the same type of tools or equipment is it O.K. not to vote?
         -  Donald-D reply 01/23/23:</br>If you don't know the difference between the same type of tools or equipment, it would be better to go with the recommended ones than not to vote at all.

 ####  This topic has no new activity.

 * * *

-#### Discussion Topic 3
--  __Topic:  Website use for discussing the shop.__ (Submitted by Ralph-L.)
+####  Topic:  Website use for discussing the shop.
+(Submitted by Ralph-L.)

 -  Ralph-L Comment 1/18/23:</br>Dear pending Workshop Users:</br>  At the first Applewood Pointe of Apple Valley Luncheon, those who were interested in the Workshop got together and gave their email addresses to Eric Strandjord (John Binford). </br>
 He offered to set up an internet site for all to email each other.
 But no one wanted to have to "Sign Up" for anything or use any tool that required a "Sign In" or "User ID" with "Password".
 So he set up a Website for the Group to use where they would only have to enter or click on johnathan.binford@gmail.com , and John would do all the "Group Email" work for them.
 He has now updated this on the Website as follows below: </br> </br>
 ***Please let us know if and how you have used our Website, along with your comments (suggestions) on it?*** </br> </br>Thanks! </br> Ralph-L
 -  Eric-S reply 01/18/23:</br>  Ralph.
 Thanks for the inspiration to think about the shop for a bit.</br>- The website will server as an archive for all the informatin we might exchange.
 No going through emails!</br>- I've worked hard to keep the website fresh over the past 9 months, posting new information three times a week on average.</br>- Few of our CraftsMen have taken a peek.</br>- We've made over 1486 additions to the website during that time, including new CraftsMen profiles, and a master tool list and numerous individual lists for those that have offered major shop tools.</br>- There are now many links to pictures from other shops, constrsuction photos from AWP, documents, and drawings that would be usefull for planning the shop layout.</br>- We've communicated out electrical needs to Sales and Engineering.
 A diagram is included on the website's main page, along with renders of what our shop might look like. </br>

   * * *